CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 ### Using for_each

-Create a new file "s3.tf", and open it for edit.
+Create a new file `s3.tf`, and open it for edit.

-We are going to create a few S3 buckets, where the buckets differ not only by the bucket name but also by a couple of other properties.
+We are going to create a few S3 buckets where the buckets differ not only by the bucket name but also by a couple of other properties.

 The for_each operation requires a map to define the different values for each resource instance.
-Add the following map to the "s3.tf" file to specify three buckets and two properties for each bucket.
+Add the following map to the `s3.tf` file to specify three buckets and two properties for each bucket.
+Look closely at the code to see that it is a map of maps.
+We will be iterating over the outer "application_buckets" map.
 ```
 locals {
   application_buckets = {